-From the attended measurements presented in Table 6-4 above, the operational noise from SICTL was not audible during day, evening and night-time periods.
+From the attended measurements presented in Table 6-4 above, the operational noise from SICTL was not audible during day, evening, and night-time periods.
 Based on this observation, the operational noise from SICTL is considered to comply with the EPL day, evening and night noise limits at this monitoring location.

-Road traffic noise on Chelmsford Avenue and Foreshore Road was the dominant noise source during the attended measurements and influenced the L{Aeq} and L{A1} descriptors.
-Residential and community activity on Chelmsford Avenue was also audible.
+Road traffic and insect noise on Chelmsford Avenue and Foreshore Road was the dominant noise source during the attended measurements and influenced the $L{Aeq}$ and $L{A1}$ descriptors.
+Residential and aircraft activity on Chelmsford Avenue was also audible.